Lowell in Benton County, Arkansas — The American South (West South Central)

 Credits.
 This page was last revised on January 5, 2019.
-This page originally submitted on July 28, 2010, by Lee Hattabaugh of Capshaw, Alabama.
-This page has been viewed 2,236 times since then and 18 times this year.
+It was originally submitted on July 28, 2010, by Lee Hattabaugh of Capshaw, Alabama.
+This page has been viewed 2,347 times since then and 26 times this year.
 Last updated on July 28, 2010, by Lee Hattabaugh of Capshaw, Alabama.
 Photos: 1, 2, 3, 4. submitted on July 28, 2010, by Lee Hattabaugh of Capshaw, Alabama. • Kevin W. was the editor who published this page.

 Editor’s want-list for this marker.
 Photos of the marker at its new location • Can you help?